 300g mixed tomatoes, sliced

-250g smoked mozzarella, sliced
+250g smoked mozzarella* or regular mozzarella, sliced

 320g ready roll puff pastry